 2015 - Sophomore Season

-Has started all 13 games at tailback, carrying the ball 206 times for 1,345 yards and 17 touchdowns • Ranks second in the ACC with 1,345 rushing yards, the third-highest single-season total in Carolina history • Also ranks second in the league in rushing touchdowns and fourth in yards per carry (6.5) • Rushed 14 times for 65 yards and a score in the ACC Championship Game against Clemson • Earned ACC Offensive Back of the Week honors after rushing 21 times for a career-high 220 yards and two touchdowns in the win at NC State • His 220 rushing yards were the most by a Tar Heel in the history of the series • Gained 115 yards on 17 carries and scored twice in the win at Virginia Tech, topping the 1,000-yard milestone in the process • Had 17 carries for 132 yards and a touchdown in the win over Miami • Rushed 17 times for 69 yards and three touchdowns in the win over Duke • Just missed going over 100 yards for the third straight week with 98 yards on 20 carries in the win at Pitt • Had 21 carries for 101 yards and two scores in the win over Virginia • Needed just eight carries to gain 101 yards and score a touchdown in the win over Wake Forest • Also caught two passes for 19 yards • Finished with 12 carries for 60 yards and two touchdowns in the win at Georgia Tech • Rushed for 61 yards and caught one pass for 14 yards in the win over Delaware • Rushed for 129 yards and a touchdown in the win over Illinois • His 16 carries in back-to-back weeks against Illinois and NC A&T were a career high • Teamed with Marquise Williams in the Illinois game to give UNC two 100-yard rushers in a game for the first time since 2010 • Finished with 16 carries for 56 yards and two touchdowns in the win over NC A&T • The win over the Aggies was his first career two-touchdown game • Rushed 13 times for a career-high 138 yards in the season opener against South Carolina • He was the first Tar Heel to rush for 100 yards in the season opener since 2009 and his 138 yards were the most by a Tar Heel in a season opener since Torin Dorn (165 vs. Illinois, 1987).
+Academic All-ACC • Started all 14 games at tailback, carrying the ball 219 times for 1,463 yards and 17 touchdowns • Ranked third in the ACC with 1,463 rushing yards, the second-highest single-season total in Carolina history behind only Don McCauley’s brilliant 1970 season of 1,720 yards • Also ranked second in the league in rushing touchdowns and second in yards per carry (6.7) • His 6.7 yards per carry rank second in the UNC single-season record book behind only the great Charlie Justice (7.2 in 1946) • Posted eight 100-yard rushing games with a career high of 220 in the win at NC State • Had 13 carries for 118 yards in the Russell Athletic Bowl vs. Baylor • Rushed 14 times for 65 yards and a score in the ACC Championship Game against Clemson • Earned ACC Offensive Back of the Week honors after rushing 21 times for a career-high 220 yards and two touchdowns in the win at NC State • His 220 rushing yards were the most by a Tar Heel in the history of the series • Gained 115 yards on 17 carries and scored twice in the win at Virginia Tech, topping the 1,000-yard milestone in the process • Had 17 carries for 132 yards and a touchdown in the win over Miami • Rushed 17 times for 69 yards and three touchdowns in the win over Duke • Just missed going over 100 yards for the third straight week with 98 yards on 20 carries in the win at Pitt • Had 21 carries for 101 yards and two scores in the win over Virginia • Needed just eight carries to gain 101 yards and score a touchdown in the win over Wake Forest • Also caught two passes for 19 yards • Finished with 12 carries for 60 yards and two touchdowns in the win at Georgia Tech • Rushed for 61 yards and caught one pass for 14 yards in the win over Delaware • Rushed for 129 yards and a touchdown in the win over Illinois • His 16 carries in back-to-back weeks against Illinois and NC A&T were a career high • Teamed with Marquise Williams in the Illinois game to give UNC two 100-yard rushers in a game for the first time since 2010 • Finished with 16 carries for 56 yards and two touchdowns in the win over NC A&T • The win over the Aggies was his first career two-touchdown game • Rushed 13 times for a career-high 138 yards in the season opener against South Carolina • He was the first Tar Heel to rush for 100 yards in the season opener since 2009 and his 138 yards were the most by a Tar Heel in a season opener since Torin Dorn (165 vs. Illinois, 1987).

 2014 - True Freshman Season

-Appeared in nine games and rushed 67 times for 259 yards and four touchdowns • Missed four games after suffering an injury in the Notre Dame game • Carried 10 times for 62 yards, including a long of 23, in the Quick Lane Bowl vs. Rutgers • Had a season-high 17 carries for 33 yards and a touchdown against the Irish • Score was his third in three games after touchdowns against Virginia Tech and Clemson • Had a season-high 71 yards on 13 carries against the Tigers • Scored his first career touchdown against San Diego State • Rushed eight times for 43 yards in his Carolina debut against Liberty • Named to the All-ACC Academic Team • Enrolled at UNC in January, 2014, and participated in spring practice.
+Academic All-ACC • Appeared in nine games and rushed 67 times for 259 yards and four touchdowns • Missed four games after suffering an injury in the Notre Dame game • Carried 10 times for 62 yards, including a long of 23, in the Quick Lane Bowl vs. Rutgers • Had a season-high 17 carries for 33 yards and a touchdown against the Irish • Score was his third in three games after touchdowns against Virginia Tech and Clemson • Had a season-high 71 yards on 13 carries against the Tigers • Scored his first career touchdown against San Diego State • Rushed eight times for 43 yards in his Carolina debut against Liberty • Enrolled at UNC in January, 2014, and participated in spring practice.

 Charlotte Catholic High School